-Engraved portrait taken from a daguerrotype that appears on title page of Baquaqua's autobiography shown here.
-Baquaqua was born in 1824 or 1830 in northern part of present-day Benin, duped into slavery when in his late teens or early twenties, and from the vicinity of Quidah (Dahomey) was shipped to Brazil in the mid-1840s.
+This engraved portrait was taken from a daguerrotype that appears on title page of Baquaqua's autobiography.
+Baquaqua was born in 1824 or 1830 in Djougou in the northern Bight of Benin hinterland.
+He was duped into slavery when in his late teens or early twenties, and from the vicinity of Dahomey and Ouidah was shipped to Brazil in the mid-1840s.
 He ultimately became free by jumping ship in New York City in 1847, travelled with Baptists to Haiti, and returned to the U.S. in late 1849.
-Robin Law and Paul Lovejoy, eds., have prepared an annotated edition of the 1854 publication which includes additional materials written by Baquaqua (The Biography of Mahommah Gardo Baquaqua: His Passage from Slavery to Freedom in Africa and America (Princeton, Markus Wiener, 2001).
-Another portrait of what appears to be a younger Baquaqua is published as a lithograph in A.T.
-Foss and E. Mathews, Facts for Baptist Churches (Utica, 1850), facing title page (copy located in Library Company of Philadelphia).
+In 1854, he moved to Canada.
+His autobiography was published the same year by the abolitionist, Samuel Downing Moore, in Detroit.

 Mahommah G. Baquaqua and Samuel Moore, Biography of Mahommah G. Baquaqua: A Native Zoogoo, in the Interior of Africa. . .
 (Detroit: Geo.
 E. Pomeroy & Co., 1854), title page.

 Image is in the public domain.
 Metadata is available under Creative Commons Attribution-NonCommercial 4.0 International.

 Africa--Bight of Benin--Djougou